 Durocher’s already limited productivity tailed off significantly in the 1940s.
 In 1940 he played in little more than half the games (62) he had the year before, and came to bat only 175 times.
 In 1939, Durocher came in eighth in the MVP voting, and he was second among shortstops.
 In 1941, 1943, and 1945, his last three years playing, he appeared in only 26 games total, batting just 67 times.
 (He managed, but did not play for, the Dodgers in 1942 and 1944.)
 In 1941 Brooklyn won its first pennant since 1920, but lost the World Series to the Yankees, four games to one.
 The next year, the Dodgers won 104 games but lost the pennant to the Cardinals.
 Brooklyn finished third in 1943, the same year Durocher and Grace Dozier divorced.

 With the players who had been in the military returning in 1946, Leo shifted over to managing full time.
-It was in that season that he purportedly made his well-known statement “nice guys finish last.”
+It was in that season that he made a statement that was later simplified to “nice guys finish last.”
 Aimed at the last-place Giants and their manager, Mel Ott, the phrase quickly took on a life of its own, appearing in all sorts of publications, popular and scholarly, ever since.

 The groundbreaking 1947 season was noticeable for Durocher’s absence.
 He had been present during spring training in Havana, Cuba, playing along with Branch Rickey’s orchestration of Jackie Robinson’s promotion to Brooklyn.
 Throughout the winter, Rickey had planted stories that Durocher was “pressuring” him to add Robinson to the Dodgers’ roster.
 However, just when Rickey was ready to announce that Robinson would in fact start on Opening Day, Durocher’s past threw Rickey and the Dodgers an exploding curveball.